SlimeKnights/slimeknights.github.io/docs/roadmap/ancient-tools.md

 ## Overview

-Generally, ancient tools have 2 materials, each of which grants twice as many levels of the trait as they would normally (effectively, they have 4 materials at half stat effect each).
+Generally, ancient tools have 2 materials, which are randomly selected during worldgen and cannot be changed.

 When applying rebalanced to an ancient tool, the effect is doubled, granting the following choices: